JJoriping/KKuTu/README.md

 - The host `127.0.0.2` is reserved for connections between your web server and game server.
 - Once the server is successfully installed, you can do just the last step of above-mentioned guideline whenever you want to run the server.
 - You can open a browser and go to `127.0.0.1`(or external IP address for other people) to play **KKuTu**.
-- Ranking and some session features require [Redis](https://redis.io/) server.
-This is optional.
 - If you use Cloudflare, you should set status of DNS Tab to 'DNS only'.
 'DNS and HTTP proxy (CDN)' status is the reason of unable to open and enter the room.

 #### License